 I am here in this world for a reason, and this is my reason.

 And hey, I get that not everybody loves this job, and I sure get that a whole lot of people don't love the people who do this job.
 I get that from my own family often enough, from the relatives who tell me, Go corporate, that's where the money is, from my brother, whom I love dearly, but who thinks lawyers are scum and won't hold back that opinion even from me, from my uncle, who backed away when he heard that I'd be qualifying soon - and even though some of it is in jest, I can't say I'm completely unaffected.

 But it's not going to stop me.

 I get that most people's experience with lawyers haven't generally been the sort that leave favourable impressions.
-Hey, I get that most people's experience with lawyers are pretty darn godawful never-to-be-repeated I'll-never-touch-a-lawyer-with-a-ten-foot-pole experiences.
+Hey, I get that most people's experience with lawyers are pretty darn godawful never-to-be-repeated I'll-never-touch-a-lawyer-with-a-ten-foo

 My first experience with the legal profession was an experience like that, after all.

 It left such a deep impression on me that it was the biggest unspoken reason I became a lawyer.
 It's the one I rarely ever talk about.
 But I know how awful it is to be on the other end of a nasty situation (and I'm not even going to say nasty lawyer, because the situation is sometimes bad enough that whether the lawyer's good or bad makes no difference).